 Before coming to Time and Talents, Rochelle worked as an administration and practical activity volunteer at CoolTan Arts.
 Before volunteering, her other work experience was at a library and customer service in retail.
 Rochelle has been the minibus escort and older groups assistant at Time and Talents since September 2015.
 Her role involves escorting service users, along with the minibus driver, safely to their destinations and assisting Cindy, the Older Peoples Worker with planning fun and interesting sessions for our group members with the aim to provide service users with new experiences and social contact to help maintain and improve their wellbeing.

-Jemma has worked for a number of community, arts and educational organisations, including 6 years at Open Age, an older people’s activity provider based in West London, where she managed a community hub of 40 activities per week in satellite venues, and worked in partnership with organisations such as Historic Royal Palaces, the NHS and English National Ballet.
-More recently, as Community and Events Producer at Dance East, she worked with schools throughout East Anglia and disabled, older, youth and children’s groups.
+Jemma has worked for a number of community, arts and educational organisations, including 6 years at Open Age in West London, where she managed a community hub of 40 weekly activities for older people in satellite venues, and worked in partnership with organisations such as Historic Royal Palaces, Regent Street Cinema and English National Ballet.
+More recently, at Dance East, she produced performance projects with schools and community groups of all ages throughout East Anglia.
 She has also worked for Fantasy High Street, where she project managed a research study with King’s College, featuring an arts trail linking with local businesses, and the Royal Academy of Dance as a distance learning tutor.
 Jemma loves the friendly, busy and creative atmosphere at Time & Talents.
-She runs events and the Kids & Adult activity programmes, ranging from Play Clubs to Life Drawing classes.
-She also looks after our new pop-up space in Surrey Quays Shopping Centre.
+She manages the communities programme, which includes Adult Learning and Kids and Families activities, as well as work with local schools and the Illuminate Rotherhithe Festival.
+She also runs T&T’s community events and looks after our pop-up space in Surrey Quays Shopping Centre.

 Older Men’s Projects Worker – currently being recruited